-3 UML class diagrams
+2. UML class diagrams

 UML class diagrams allow for modeling, in a declarative way, the static structure of an application domain, in terms of concepts and relations between them.
-We concentrate on UML class diagrams for the conceptual perspective [45, 29].
+We concentrate on UML class diagrams for the conceptual perspective [1,8].
 In particular, we do not deal with those features that are relevant for the implementation perspective, such as public, protected, and private qualifiers for operations and attributes.
 We describe the semantics of each construct of UML class diagrams in terms of first order logic (FOL).
+In the following, we call a model of the set of FOL formulas corresponding to the constructs in an UML class diagram an instantiation of the diagram.